AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IAutoUpdate/README.md

 IAutoUpdate Interface
 =====================
-AutomationML 2.1 APIInterface defined for services, which support automatic updates of cross references between AutomationML objects.
+Interface defined for services, which support automatic updates of cross references between AutomationML objects.
 Updates are executed, when a referenced object changes its identification (its Name or its ID).

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)